-Cross-Site Scripting (XSS) occurs when attackers inject malicious scripts into your application, targeting unsuspecting users.
-This can happen if user input is not properly sanitized.
+This is Cross-Site Scripting where attackers inject malicious scripts in your application targeting unsuspecting users.
+This usually occurs when the user input is not sanitized.

 How to prevent it: